RazvanAnisia/project-burgerBuilder/README.md

-# Burger_Builder
+# Burger Builder
-A REACT app for building a burger
+Javascript SPA for building the "Perfect Burger"

+## Description
+Built using React.js.